alextgould/lazychart/devlog.md

 * add a little bit of padding between x axis label and tick mark labels
 * show days with zero data in a x_period chart (e.g. days)
 * better way to show weeks in a x_period chart
+* legend title based on group_by variable by default (only on right legend?)

 #### To be added